Meet the Team

 Shelby Grody, BA

-Shelby is a Clinical Research Coordinator Assistant at the CHAMP Clinic.
-He received his BA in Psychology from the University of Washington.
-He has previously worked at the UCLA Depression Grand Challenge.
-Shelby has interest in helping adolescents and young adults with anxiety and mood disorders using novel treatment and technology-based methods.
-He currently coordinates the Child Bipolar Network Study and Ketogenic Therapy for Youth Bipolar Disorder Study.
+Shelby is a Clinical Research Coordinator at the UCLA CHAMP Clinic.
+He completed his BA at the University of Washington.
+Prior to working at CHAMP, he contributed as a research associate for the Digital Mental Health Study at the UCLA Depression Grand Challenge.
+At CHAMP, he helps coordinate the Child Bipolar Network Study and Ketogenic Therapy for Youth Bipolar Disorder Study.
+He is passionate about technology-based treatments to improve outcomes for youth with mood disorders.

 Georga Morgan-Fleming, BA